Ultis/rawr/ReadMe.txt

-Rawr Beta 16
+Rawr Beta 16.1
 ------------
- Welcome to Rawr b16.
-This beta contains no new models, but significant improvements to the core application, and many of the models.
-Unfortunately, support for Fury warriors and Marksman/Survival hunters still isn't ready, but we're actively working on them.
+ Welcome to Rawr b16.1.
+This beta contains one new model, Rawr.Rogue!
+Let us know how it works.
+Additionally, this is expected to be our last version of Rawr aimed at WoW 2.x; all future Rawr development will focus on WoW 3.0, and WotLK.
+If you have any suggestions/requests for features/fixes in the new version of Rawr, now is the time to let us know!
+Post on our development site, http://codeplex.com/Rawr/.

 Anyway, as usual, thanks very much for testing Rawr.
 If you can make it crash, great.
 If it doesn't crash, but does something that looks wrong, great.
 If some calculations look wrong to you, that's cool too.
 Anything like that that goes wrong, or anything else that you find weird, or anything that you think would be more useful or easy to use if done differently, *let me know*!
 Please forgive me for writing so much in the readme, but please: *>*>*>at least read the FAQ below, and the Instructions section at the bottom<*<*<*.